as of 7 July 2021

 Please send an email or letter to the Embassy in London or the Consulate General in Edinburgh setting out your particular case.
 They will endeavour to find a solution.
 In an emergency, an application can be submitted under the EU Settlement Scheme using an expired passport or another document that proves your identity, provided you are able to provide credible evidence that it is not currently possible for you to obtain a new passport.
-It is important to submit your application soon, and definitely before the deadline.
 Please refer to the practical advice set out in question 2c.

 EU citizens who have been granted settled status have lifelong permanent resident status (see 2h. for exceptions) in the United Kingdom, together with access to the labour market, the NHS, social benefits and free education on the same basis as British citizens.
 In addition, certain members of your family are allowed to join you, even if they do not have citizenship of an EU member state.